PFAS Fund: Research and Grant Opportunities

 Research Advisory Panel

 The Commissioner of DACF established a Research Advisory Panel to recommend research priorities, shape the peer review process, and identify qualified peer reviewers.
-Panel members do not participate in the grant award selection.
+Panel members do not participate in the grant award selection process if they have a conflict of interest.

 As of September 2024, the members of the panel are: